nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. In the view that opens, select the **Internal Servers** tab

-3. Click on a certificate in the “Information System TLS certificate”.
+3. Click on a certificate in the "Information System TLS certificate".

 To delete an internal TLS certificate, follow these steps.